softmatterlab/SmartTrap/README.md

 The system is described in our publication: <https://doi.org/10.48550/arXiv.2505.05290>
 ## Hardware
-The SmartTrap system is built on the MiniTweezers system, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>
+The SmartTrap system is based on the MiniTweezers optical tweezers instrument, details of which you can find here: <http://tweezerslab.unipr.it/cgi-bin/home.pl>

 Below we provide lists of the components you need to assemble your own system along with guidlines on assembly and installation of the system.
 ### Components
 The components of the system are split into separate units.

 ### Schematics and custom mechanical components.

 ### Assembly instructions